Martin Callanan, Baron Callanan: Member of European Parliament

 He was a Member of the European Parliament for the North East England constituency from 1999, re-elected in 2004 and 2009.
 In December 2011, he became the leader of the European Conservatives and Reformists group in the Parliament; as a leader of a parliamentary group, he had a seat in the political leadership of the European Parliament, the Conference of Presidents.

 He was a member of the ACP–EU Joint Parliamentary Assembly, and of the European Parliament's committee on the environment, public health and food safety (ENVI).
 Callanan was a regular contributor to ConservativeHome, writing a monthly report.

 Callanan failed to win re-election in the 2014 European Parliament election, becoming the first sitting chairman of a European parliamentary group to lose his seat.

 Peer and government minister

 Callanan was created a life peer on 24 September 2014, taking the title Baron Callanan, of Low Fell in the County of Tyne and Wear.

 Following the 2017 general election, Callanan was appointed Parliamentary Under-Secretary of State for Transport.
 In the role he introduced the Space Industry Bill.

 In October the same year he was appointed Minister of State for Exiting the European Union.
 The following month he was obliged to apologise for incorrectly stating in the Lords that the Supreme Court had ruled Article 50 of the Treaty on European Union was irreversible.

 Callanan was appointed Parliamentary Under Secretary of State at the newly created Department for Energy Security and Net Zero, on 7 February 2023, following a Cabinet reshuffle.

+He piloted many significant Bills through the Lords, including the Retained EU Law (Revocation and Reform) Act 2023, the Strikes (Minimum Service Levels) Act 2023 and the landmark Energy Bill, which is still in Parliament.

+In June 2025, Lord Callanan, Shadow Foreign Secretary in the House of Lords, tabled a motion opposing the ratification of the treaty to return the Chagos Archipelago to Mauritius, an archipelago located in the British Indian Ocean Territory.